turtacn/alameda-1/ai-dispatcher/docs/alameda-ai-dispatcher-metrics.md

 - metric name: alameda_ai_dispatcher_pod_metric_drift_total
   - type: counter
   - description: This metric shows how many times drifts that a pod encountered.
-Since a pod may contains multiple containers and a container may have multiple workloads to model, we increase the counting number once any of the above models are drifted
+Since a pod may contain multiple containers and a container may have multiple workloads to model, we increase the counting number once any of the above models are drifted
   - labels: The following labels are used to tag this metric that which pod it is reporting
     - data_granularity: The granularity can be **30s**, **1h**, **6h**, or **24h**
     - name: The name of the target pod